rnegron/smash-tourney/README.md

 _**Intended for use with a Python 3 interpreter**_.

-smashtourney.py uses [pydub](https://github.com/jiaaro/pydub/) to handle audio files and [gTTS](https://github.com/pndurette/gTTS) to interface with Google's text-to-speech API.
+smash-versus-tourney uses [pydub](https://github.com/jiaaro/pydub/) to handle audio files and [gTTS](https://github.com/pndurette/gTTS) to interface with Google's text-to-speech API.

 Both can be easily installed using `pip`: